jacksleight/statamic-bard-texstyle/docs/pins.md

 # Pins (Pro)

-Pins allow you to add custom and dynamic elements within a line of text.
-These are useful for things like icons, footnotes, and live dates.
+Pins allow you to add custom elements within a line of text.
+These are useful for things like icons, footnotes, and dynamic values.

 [TOC]